Rileythedreamer/Eventhub/README.md

 │   ├── models.py         contains all the definitions for my app's Django models │   ├── forms.py          the form definition for Event creation based on the Event Model │   ├── helper.py         includes 2 functions, paginate_queryset & organizer_required decorator
-│   ├── search_indexes.py contains EvnetIndex defintion for haystack (currently unused) │   ├── tasks.py          contains the defintion for celery's scheduled task `update_past_events_status()`
+│   ├── search_indexes.py contains EventIndex definition for haystack (currently unused) │   ├── tasks.py          contains the definition for celery's scheduled task `update_past_events_status()`
 │   ├── utils.py          contains `send_ticket_email()` used for automating sending e-mail notifications
-│   ├── admin.py          default file created by django to define which models are displayed on django's admin panel │   ├── apps.py           default file created by django to configure your app │   ├── tests.py          automatically created by django which would conatin your tests (currently unused) │   ├── templates/
+│   ├── admin.py          default file created by django to define which models are displayed on django's admin panel │   ├── apps.py           default file created by django to configure your app │   ├── tests.py          automatically created by django which would contain your tests (currently unused) │   ├── templates/
 │   │   ├── events/       contains all django html templates for the events app │   │   └── search/       contains event_text.txt, a template used by haystack for indexing